What Is Status Quo Bias?

 Why does it happen?
 The simple answer is that people naturally view change as costly, unsafe, and risky.
 If the perceived benefits of a new or alternative solution don’t outweigh the perceived costs of changing their status quo, people tend to take no action to change.
 They prefer instead to continue on the path they’re already on—even if the alternative is objectively better.

 At its core, Status Quo Bias is about safety.
 Whether you realize it or not, you are inherently biased to take the path of least resistance in your decision-making.
 It’s much easier—and much safer—to stay with your current way of doing things than to take a risk on something new.
-And the same is true for your customers.
+And the same is true for your buyers.

 How Does Status Quo Bias Apply to Sales and Marketing?